-You could find yourself in an awkward situation if you don’t agree your terms beforehand.
+You could find yourself in an awkward situation if you don’t agree with your terms beforehand.
 Imagine it: The freelancer expects payment within 14 days of the project completion, whereas the buyer’s purchase terms state they can pay up to 90 days after completion.
-This should never happen if both parties sit down and agree their terms before work commences.
+This should never happen if both parties sit down and agree on their terms before work commences.

 In this situation, in the UK at least, freelancers are protected against this situation.
 UK law states that: